zyrolasting/syntax-highlighting/README.md

 This package provides syntax highlighting for Racket.

 However, the project is incomplete and unstable.
-You can fix this by [supporting this project's development][subscribe].
+If you think this is a valuable contribution, then you can help [support this project's development][subscribe].

 ## Motivation and Preliminary Thinking
 Racket is a pioneer for language-oriented programming with a curious